 Branching Troubleshooting

 When Branching doesn’t work as expected, it can be hard to determine the cause.
-If this is your first time creating a branching automation, read Automation Branching first for information on best practices.
+If this is your first time creating a branching automation, read Automation Branching and Branching Best Practices first for information on setting up branches.

 If you’ve set up branching and had a mishap, you’re in the right place!
 Here are some common branching mistakes and how to determine your next move.